jordanmaslyn/wpe-deploy-composer-with-env/README.md

-A demo repo to show one way to manage dependencies with Composer and deploy to WP Engine.
+A demo repo to show one way to manage dependencies with Composer and deploy to WP Engine + how to pass GitHub Secrets as as .env file.

 Tutorial: [Using Composer to manage plugins and deploy to WP Engine](https://wpengine.com/builders/using-composer-manage-plugins-deploy/)